|Physics Dept. Site Map|

 Schedule: We will spend two weeks on most of this semester's experiments.
 When you come to lab on the first day of a particular experiment, you should have with you the notes you have written in your lab notebook on the asigned topic, based on materials you have found in the library, your textbook, other books, or the Internet.
 You won't be allowed to start the actual laboratory work until you have taken these notes in your lab notebook.

 The first week of each 2-week cycle will be devoted to carrying out the experiment, making certain you have collected all the data you need to carry out the analysis.
 You should run through the necessary calculations before coming to lab the second week.
 You are then in a position to repeat any measurements necessary, as well as to make corrections in the analysis or to do the necessary error analysis.

 Informal Lab Reports: Lab reports are due by noon the Monday after the last lab meeting of each cycle.
 Late lab reports will not be accepted.
-Biweekly lab reports should follow the general format used in Physics 151/152.
+Biweekly lab reports should follow the format posted in the Introduction to Laboratory Practices (for Upper-level Labs).
+(Please also consult the Sample Lab Report.)
 There should be a brief Introduction, including a summary of the results of your library research, sketches and commentary which describe what you did in lab, appropriate data with proper analysis, and finally a Conclusion.
 The Conclusion needs to describe the following, and should do so in paragraph form [i.e. in full sentences, without tables, and without the numbers], with no more than 2-3 sentences for each part: (1) What you did, (2) What your results were, and (3) What you conclude from these results.

 You must keep a lab notebook for every lab, which you will use to record all pertinent observations you make during your lab work.
 Please leave the first page blank to serve as a Table of Contents for the entire notebook.